paulBit3/Quizy/README.md

-# Getting Started with Quizy App
+# Getting Started with Quizy App Developed using React(Class Component, State, Props, and React Event)

 Quizy is a quiz game built using React, to help you improve your personal growth.